Good Omens in coming to the small screen

 Wait, Good Omens is actually getting made?

 Yes!
 Long in discussion between Gaiman and Pratchett, an adaptation has been in (perhaps aptly) production purgatory for a long time.
-Since at least 2000, various names have been attached to it, including Terry Gilliam, Johnny Depp and Robin ($249 at Amazon.com) Williams.
+Since at least 2000, various names have been attached to it, including Terry Gilliam, Johnny Depp and Robin Williams.

 When Pratchett died from Alzheimer's disease in 2015, Gaiman said he wouldn't do an adaptation without his good friend.
 But he changed his mind after receiving a posthumous letter from Pratchett that asked Gaiman to get it done without him and, well, here we are.